WuTheFWasThat/vimflowy/docs/plugins.md

 You may write your plugin in either Javascript or Typescript, but Typescript should be preferred.
 For styles, you can simply import a CSS or SASS stylesheet from your index file.

+Probably the easiest way to start writing a plugin is to look at some existing ones!
 See the ["hello world" sample plugin](../src/plugins/examples/index.ts) for an extremely minimal example.
 More involved examples can be found [here](../src/plugins).

 # Plugin API

-Currently, all plugins are per-document.
-(This is sometimes awkward, since, for example, easy-motion should probably be per-client.
-Please let us know if you need per-client plugins.)

 ## Registering a plugin